-(2.4) MESSAGES
+(2.5) MESSAGES

-Messages are the pieces of information, prompts and so on, that appear on the screen when you play an adventure.
-For example WHAT NOW?, or YOU CAN'T DO THAT.
-Many of the most common system messages, numbers 238 to 255, such as these are contained in the Quickstart file.
-AC allows you to enter up to 255 messages that can appear at any point in your adventure.
+Messages consist of prompts, descriptions or other comments that appear on the screen when you play an adventure, i.e. "What now ?", or "You can't do that".
+Many of the more common system messages are contained in the Quickstart file, and are numbered from 240 to 255.
+GAC allows you to enter up to 255 messages which may appear at any point in your adventure.

-When you press M on the Main Menu, the prompt asking for a message number will appear.
-You should then enter a number followed by your message, this may be up to 255 characters long.
-Pressing RETURN will enter your message and prompt for the next message number.
+Pressing 'M' from the main menu will give the prompt "Which message number ?...".
+You should then enter a number followed by RETURN, then type in your message, which may be up to 255 characters long.
+Pressing RETURN will enter your message and repeat the "Which message number ?..." prompt.

-To edit a message once it has been entered, simply recall the message and edit it in the usual way, (refer 2.3 Room Descriptions).
+To edit a message once it has been entered, simply recall the message and edit it using the cursor keys.

-Please note that messages 238 to 255 should all be defined, since these are essential system messages without which, your adventure will not run.
-You can edit these messages, but you should be careful to preserve the meaning.
-For example, message 242 PARDON? could be changed to YOU WHAT?
-(All these messages are set up in the Quickstart file).
+Please note that all messages from 240 to 255 should be defined, since these are essential system messages without which your adventure will not run correctly.
+You can edit these messages but you should be careful to preserve the meaning.
+For example, message 242, "Pardon ?" could be changed to "Eh ?".

-Pressing ESCAPE will return you to the prompt EDIT MESSAGE? and ESCAPE from there will return you to the Main Menu.
+Pressing " $\leftarrow$ " will return you to the prompt "Which message number ?...." and pressing " $\leftarrow$ " again will return you to the Main Menu.